 After browsing her fabrics, I chose a navy plaid fabric and told her to make a long sleeve, button down collar shirt with long tails and no placket.
 I said I wanted it slim, with no darts.

 This shirt I received is versatile, lightweight and fits nicely.
 There’s not much else to say about it.
 Check out the photos.

 Overall, the similarity of all these shirts is surprising.
 I wouldn’t argue that one of the 3 shops I chose was radically superior to another.
 This may be due to coincidence, similar practices, or outsourcing to the same maker in town.

 Compared to other made-to-measure shirts in my closet, the fit is decent.
 The fabric, however, is poor and the construction is questionable at best.
 I would give them all a 5 or 6 rating.
 After wearing them a few months, the navy shirt, in front, turned out to be my favorite.

 As the Lonely Planet guide states: “Tailoring in Hoi An is out of control.”
-When you walk through the city, you can’t help but wonder why there are so many tailors.
+Indeed, when you walk through the city, you can’t help but wonder why there are so many tailors.

 So how did this situation arise?
 Why are there so many tailoring shops?
 I couldn’t get a satisfying answer from any of the staff at the culture museum.
 But here’s what I learned from their exhibits: